LarvixON-ZPI/larvixon-documentation/README.md

 # Larvixon docs

-This is the documentation for the LarvixON AI project.
+This is the documentation for the LarvixON project.

 It is practically a fork of the great [Solvro docs](https://github.com/solvro/web-solvro-docs).